-It is important you have a consultation prior to treatment, to determine whether or not you are even a candidate for the procedure.
+It is important you have a consultation prior to treatment to determine whether or not you are a good candidate for the procedure.

-Those with dark circles or “bags” under the eyes, are not a good candidate as this is a result of hyperpigmentation to the area.
-Tear trough filler is best for people who have minor fats pads or hallowing.
-Minor fats pads or hallowing is a result of our genetics.
-It can be found in your and older individuals and may also develop or deepen with time, as the collagen and elastin begin to breakdown, resulting in the skin sagging.
+Those with dark circles or “bags” under the eyes are typically not good candidates, as this is a result of hyperpigmentation to the area.
+Tear trough filler is best for people who have minor fat pads or hollowing.
+Minor fat pads or hollowing is a result of our genetics.
+It can be found in both young and older individuals and may also develop or deepen with time, as collagen and elastin begin to break down, resulting in the skin sagging.
 In these cases, restoration usually involves the surrounding area as well.

 What to consider…